creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-26-GeneralizationInFederatedLearning.md

 * Observe **significant differences in generalization behavior** across *naturally-partitioned* and *synthetically-partitioned* federated datasets,
 * Propose **semantic partitioning** as a synthetic partitioning principle.

+# Theoretical contributions
-# Definition of a federated learning problem
+## Definition of a federated learning problem
 To correctly present the few theoretical ideas of the paper, we rewrite the notations and hypothesis of the authors.

 * *Let $$ \Xi $$ be the collection of all the possible image-label pairs,*